jmanosu/learning_tensorflow/GYM/README.md

-# Learning Tensorflow
+# GYM

 A collection of machine learning programs using TFLean which is an abstracted version of Tensorflow.

-## Projects
+## Environments

-digit_identifier - Classifies hand drawn pictures of digits (NOT FINISHED)

-GYM - Graphical machine learning mini-projects

-linear_finder - first ML project, finds m and b  of a line given a set of points

-random - random projects that I plan to add
+cartpole_vX - Goal is to balance a pole upright

+lunarLander_vX - Goal is to land a small shuttle on the ground

+MountainCarContinuous_vX - Goal is to move the cart to the top of a hill

 ## Built With